 AS and metacognitive beliefs have an important role in the development and maintenance of psychosomatic disorders related to anxiety, such as FGID.
-Thus, the aim of this study was to determine whether there are significant differences in metacognitive beliefs and AS between patients with FGID and healthy individuals in Isfahan, Iran.
+Thus, the aim of this study was to determine whether significant differences there are in metacognitive beliefs and AS between patients with FGID and healthy individuals in Isfahan, Iran.